Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Overall particle displacement during one freeze-thaw cycle

 As the distance $d(\mathbf{x})$ between the surface of the particle and the deformed solid-liquid interface becomes smaller, intermolecular interactions between the particle, liquid, and solid lead to the presence of a Van der Waals disjoining pressure at the base of the particle.
 As a consequence of this local increase in pressure, a thin liquid film, known as a premelted film \cite{wettlaufer2006premelting}, continuously separates the object from the solid, even during encapsulation.
 It is assumed that these repulsive interactions are the main cause of the particle being pushed by the moving front.
 The repelling force $\mathbf{F}_{\Pi}$ on the object can be obtained by integrating the disjoining pressure $\Pi = A/(6 \pi d(\mathbf{x})^3)$ over the particle's surface, with $A$ the Hamaker constant.
 Opposing this force is a viscous friction force, $\mathbf{F}_{\mathrm{vis}}$, as the object moves through the melt, and the premelted liquid film at the particle's base must be replenished or drained.
 Due to the assumed and justified quasi-stationarity \cite{meijer2024frozen} the particle velocity can then be obtained by a balance of these forces $\mathbf{F}_{\Pi} + \mathbf{F}_{\mathrm{vis}} = \mathbf{0}$.
 For the latter, one also needs to know the precise shape of the solid-liquid interface, which at large distances is dictated by the earlier mentioned mismatch in the thermal conductivities between the particle an the melt, deflecting the interface towards or away from the object.
 At the base of the object, a typical distance $d^* \sim R[A/(6 \pi R^2 \sigma_{\mathrm{sl}})]^{1/3}$ persists that is set by a balance between disjoining pressure and Laplace pressure \cite{meijer2024frozen}, \textit{i.e.}, $A/(6 \pi d^{*3}) \sim \sigma_{\mathrm{sl}}/R$, where $\sigma_{\mathrm{sl}}$ is the surface energy of the solidification front.
 The force balance also gives rise to a typical velocity scale $\mathcal{W} = A/(\mu R^2)$, with $\mu$ the viscosity of the melt.
+Now, by numerically solving the system of equations \citep{meijer2024frozen} one can model the interaction between a spherical object and an advancing solidification front, hence modelling the freezing process until the particle begins to be engulfed.
+For the consecutive thawing process, we flip the sign of $V$ and let the front retract.